rabbitmq/server-packages/README.md

 Such as `4.1.0` or `4.0.4`.
 Usually this value will come from a [repository-specific variable](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables#creating-configuration-variables-for-a-repository).

-This variable is meant to be updated as patch releases come out.
+This variable is meant to be updated as releases come out.

 #### Prerelease